 - Specific Directives or Standards applicable to your products

 - A detailed description of what the product is

 - A detailed description of product function and internal operation

 - Product configuration & setup diagrams if possible

 In the event your product fails EMC testing, and you wish for us to assist in remedial action to get your product through testing, we will also require:

 - Schematic diagrams & engineering drawings

 We can also arrange a personal meeting to examine the equipment to be tested & discuss specific requirements for more complex EUTs.
-Please let us know with your message if this is required.
+Please let us know in the Other Information section of the form if this is required.